mheap/nexmo-developer/_documentation/en/messages/concepts/whatsapp.md

 **Transferring existing numbers**

-Although it isn't currently possible to transfer already provisioned numbers between the two hosting solutions, we will soon provide a service to move numbers hosted on Vonage servers (using WhatsApp's On-premises solution) to WhatsApp’s Cloud hosting and vice versa.
+Although it isn't currently possible to transfer already provisioned numbers between the two hosting solutions, we will soon provide a service to move numbers hosted on Vonage servers (using WhatsApp's On-premises solution) to WhatsApp’s Cloud hosting, and vice versa.

 ## WhatsApp message types